hawkinx/shared/rds-snapshot-cronjob/RDS_snapshot_CronJob.md

 ### Python scripts and manual snapshots

 Using Python and the boto3 library it is fairly straight forward to deal with snapshot management.
-In the past I have done this using Lambda scripts, but handing maintenance of these over to colleagues when I left that project turned out to be a bit of an problem.
-They had better AWS certifications that I had, but presumably due to a lack of coding experience, their eyes basically just glazed over when we went through my code and documentation.
+In the past I have done this using Lambda scripts, but handing maintenance of these over to colleagues when I left that particular project turned out to be a bit of an problem.
+They had better AWS certifications that I had, but presumably due to a lack of coding experience their eyes basically just glazed over when we went through code and documentation.
 There is less Python code involved with the CronJobs in this solution and the script structure is much more similar to that of shell scripts, so should be easier to understand for sysadmins in general.

 Keeping things simple and deploying the scripts as Kubernetes CronJobs results in simpler code plus it better fits with the Kubernetes/EKS based platform we are working on.
 If we were spinning up hundreds or thousands of instances at a time Lambda would be better performance wise, but for simple housekeeping scripts CronJobs are good enough.